thoughtspot/thoughtspot.github.io/pages/admin/setup/NAS_mount.md

 ---
 title: [Mount a NAS file system]
-tags: [formatting]
+tags: [SysAdm_Backup,SysAdm_Restore]
-keywords: tbd
+keywords: tscli, backup, restore
 last_updated: tbd
-summary: "blerg"
+summary: "You can use network attached storage to support backup/restor and data loading."
 sidebar: mydoc_sidebar
 ---
 Some operations, like backup/restore and data loading, require you to either read or write large files.
 You can mount a NAS (network attached storage) file system for these operations.